 The Encyclopaedia of Islam Online covers Middle Eastern and Islamic studies, bringing scholars and researchers access to over 13,000 articles (number or articles in volumes I-XI, excluding supplements on every aspect of Islam.
 The online edition offers access to Volumes I-XI of the English edition, plus the Index of Subjects to Volumes I-XI, Index of Proper Names to volumes I-X, and supplements.
 New data will be added to the online edition as they become available in the print edition.

-Covers an area of Jewish history, religion and culture which until now lacked its own cohesive/discrete reference work.
-The Encyclopedia fills the gap in academic reference literature on the Jews of Muslim lands particularly in the late medieval, early modern and modern periods.
-The expanded online version, EJIW Online (started in 2010), is updated twice annually with newly commissioned articles, illustrations, multimedia, and primary source material.
+The Encyclopedia provides reference literature on the Jews of Muslim lands particularly in the late medieval, early modern and modern periods.
+It is updated twice annually with newly commissioned articles, illustrations, multimedia, and primary source material.

 General Reference Works

 Ottoman History Podcast began in March of 2011 as an experiment aimed at finding an alternative form of academic production that explores new and more accessible media and allows for a collaborative approach.
 Our recorded interviews and lectures, while still largely academic in tone, provide serious and constructive academic discussion in an accessible and almost human format that is easy on the brain and eyes.